-TABLE 9-1a3500fctest Configurations and Options
+TABLE 9-1 a3500fctest Configurations and Options

 Options Description Partition The partition for the Media subtest.
-If a partition is mounted, its mount point is appended after the partition number, such as $1(/usr)$ , where 1 is the partition number and $/usr$ is the mount point.
+If a partition is mounted, its mount point is appended after the partition number, such as $1(/usr)$, where 1 is the partition number and $/usr$ is the mount point.
 Test Media Enables or disables the Media subtest.
 Media Test Method Enables or disables the Media Test Methods (SyncIO or AsyncIO).
 Media Coverage (%) Tests all or part of a partition (in percentages).
 Media Transfer Size The transfer size of the Media subtest.
 Test File System Enables or disables the File System subtest.
 File System File Size Creates a file twice the size of what is specified.
 File System Transfer Size The transfer size of the File System subtest.
-User Defined FS Test Pattern The test pattern for a file system subtest.
-This option is valid only when the user option is chosen in File System Test Pattern.
-File System Test Pattern The test pattern of the File System subtest.
+Check RDLS Counts Monitor RDLS counts.
 W/R Device Buffer Test Enables or disables the W/R Device Buffer Test.
 Note: The Sun StorEdge A3500FC array firmware level must be at 3010360 or greater to support the W/R Device Buffer Test.
-User Defined W/R Device Buffer Pattern The test pattern for the W/R Device Buffer Test.
-This option is valid only when the user option is chosen in the W/R Device Buffer Patterns.
-W/R Device Buffer Iterations Specifies the number of times $\ensuremath{W/R}$ are done to the internal buffer of the Sun StorEdge A3500FC array.
-W/R Device Buffer Patterns Enables you to choose user, critical, and allpattern options.
+User Defined Pattern User defined test pattern.
+W/R Device Buffer Iterations Specifies the number of times $\ensuremath{\mathrm{W/R}}$ are done to the internal buffer of the Sun StorEdge A3500FC array.
+Select Pattern Type Enables you to choose user, critical, or all pattern options.